-The Corporation's estimation of the allowance for doubtful accounts is based primarily upon the type and age of patient accounts receivable and the effectiveness of the Corporation's collection efforts
+The Corporation's estimation of the allowance for doubtful accounts is based primarily upon the type and age of patient accounts receivable and the effectiveness of the Corporation's collection efforts.

 The Corporation's policy is to establish reserves for a portion of all self-pay receivables, including amounts due from the uninsured and amounts related to co-payments and deductibles, as these charges are recorded.
-The allowance for uncollectible accounts as a percentage of all accounts receivable was 18.9% and 12.2% as of September 30, 2014 and 2013, respectively.
-The increase in allowance for uncollectible accounts was the result of a change in methodology to fully reserve for all commercial hospital claims over 360 days.
-The prior year's methodology was to partially reserve for all commercial hospital claims between 360 and 719 days and fully reserve at 720 days.
+The allowance for uncollectible accounts as a percentage of all accounts receivable was 22% and 19% as of September 30, 2015 and 2014, respectively.

+The Corporation's methodology for both years ended September 30, 2015 and 2014, was to reserve for all commercial hospital claims over 360 days.

-The Corporation's total reserve for self-pay accounts receivable, including allowance for uncollectible accounts and charity care, was 88% and 91% of self-pay accounts receivable at September 30, 2014 and 2013, respectively.
+The Corporation's total reserve for self-pay accounts receivable, including the allowance for uncollectible accounts and charity care, was 86% and 88% of self-pay accounts receivable at September 30, 2015 and 2014, respectively.